ashutoshdevkota7/projects/README.md

 # projects
-A collection of all my projects.
+A collection of all my projects and certifications.